epccs/RPUftdi/Host2Remote/README.md

 /0/buffer 0,255
 {"txBuffer":[{"data":"0x0"},{"data":"0xFF"}]}
 /0/read?
 2
-{"rxBuffer":[{"data":"0x0"},{"data":"0x0"}]}
+{"rxBuffer":[{"data":"0x0"},{"data":"0x30"}]}
 ```

-Note: the sent data is used to size the reply, so the extra 255 at the end of txBuffer is replaced by the I2C slave with the address zero.
+Note: the sent data is used to size the reply, so the extra 255 at the end of txBuffer is replaced by the I2C slave with the value 0x30 which is ascii '0'.